tvhahn/arxiv-code-search/README.md

 arxiv-code-search
 ==============================

 Do authors on arXiv make their code and data available?
-We're using machine learning to find out!
+We're building text mining and machine learning tools to find out!

 Our goal is to build a system that can ingest arXiv papers, at scale, and automatically determine if the papers come with publicly available code or data.
 The *planned* design is as follows: